Surfshark vs. ExpressVPN 2025: Two of the Best Duke It Out

 ExpressVPN

 Our Surfshark vs. ExpressVPN review shows that Surfshark is the better choice for most people.
-It’s more affordable ($2.29/mo vs. $6.67/mo (billed annually)) and generally matches ExpressVPN for its features, including unblocking streaming content and providing loads of server options.
+It’s more affordable and generally matches ExpressVPN in terms of features, including unblocking streaming content and offering loads of server options.

-But ExpressVPN performed a bit better than Surfshark in our speed tests, and you can’t count out how reliable ExpressVPN has been for people over the years.
-This includes a strict no-logs policy that’s backed up by an independent audit, which is a step above Surfshark.
+But ExpressVPN historically performs better than Surfshark in our speed tests, and you can’t count out how reliable ExpressVPN has been for gamers over the years.

-Let’s explore our comparison to see more details about pricing, features, customer service, and more.
+Let’s explore our comparison of Surfshark and ExpressVPN to see more details about pricibng, features, customer service, and more.

 In this article